onflow/FlowCreditMarket/TidalMilestones.md

 All MUSTs from above, except those related to gated access.

 ### Access & Availability
-- ✅ Open access to Tidal, TidalProtocol, and DefiBlocks.
+- ✅ Open access to Tidal, TidalProtocol, and DefiActions.

 ### Asset Support
 - ✅ Support BTC, ETH as collateral.